 The Faculty Board has established designated time periods for writing supplemental examinations.
 For fall term courses, this period is the second week of February.
 For winter term courses this period is the last full week of July.
 If a student who has been granted supplemental examination privileges fails to write the examination without prior notice of inability to write on the scheduled date, a grade of F shall be recorded for the examination.
 No further supplemental examination privileges will be granted for that attempt of the course.
-If a student who is granted supplemental examination privileges provides notice of inability to write the examination on the scheduled date but the reason for the inability to write the examination on the scheduled date but the reason for the inability to write the examination is not adequate, no further deferral of the supplemental examination will be granted and a grade of F shall be recorded for that attempt of the course.
+If a student who is granted supplemental examination privileges provides notice of inability to write the examination on the scheduled date but the reason for the inability to write the examination is not adequate, no further deferral of the supplemental examination will be granted and a grade of F shall be recorded for that attempt of the course.
 The adequacy of the notice is a matter that can be decided by the Academic Standing & Policies Committee.